Licence to Kill: Retrospective reviews

 Some critics, such as James Berardinelli, saw a fundamental weakness in the film: the "overemphasis on story may be a mistake, because there are times when Licence to Kill's narrative bogs down."
 Berardinelli gave the film three out of a possible four stars, adding "Licence to Kill may be taut and gripping, but it's not traditional Bond, and that, as much as any other reason, may explain the public's rejection of this reasonably well-constructed picture."
 Raymond Benson, the author of nine Bond novels, said of the film: "It boggles my mind that Licence to Kill is so controversial.
 There's really more of a true Ian Fleming story in that script than in most of the post-60s Bond movies."
 John Glen has said Licence to Kill "is among my best Bond films, if not the best".
+"I call Timothy Dalton the father of Daniel Craig", Davi admitted years later.
+"The years of Roger Moore were delicious...But to take Bond into the era when action films were hard and real… Timothy brought that intensity and darkness as an actor...Like Fleming said, Bond’s not necessarily a good guy.
+Timothy gave Bond that edge.”

 Appearances in other media

 The Licence to Kill screenplay was novelised by the then-novelist of the Bond series John Gardner.
 It was the first Bond film novelisation since James Bond and Moonraker in 1979.

 Licence to Kill was also adapted as a forty-four-page, colour graphic novel, by writer and artist Mike Grell (also author of original-story Bond comic books), published by Eclipse Comics and ACME Press in hardcover and trade editions in 1989.
 The adaptation closely follows the film story, although the ending is briefer, and James Bond is not drawn to resemble Timothy Dalton after Dalton refused to allow his likeness to be licensed.
 Domark also published a video game adaptation, 007: Licence to Kill, to various personal computers.

 The 2012 video game 007 Legends features a level based on Licence to Kill with Carey Lowell reprising her role by providing the voice for the Pam Bouvier character.